HaiLiExp/handsOnMask/README.md

 # handsOnMask
-version V0.1
+version V0.2
-This version is primitive, it can detect faces and classify faces as with or without a mask.
+Based on yolo3, this version of code can detect faces and hands.
+Based on  classify faces as with or without a mask.

-FaceMask.ipynb
-This code is to train the model to differentiate between a face with a mask and a face without a mask.
-This code is for traing on colab.
-This code is based on https://www.mygreatlearning.com/blog/real-time-face-detection/

 FacemaskDetection.py
 This code is to detect a face, and classify it as with or without a mask.